BarisAlbayrakIEEE/StructuralAnalysis/README.md

 concept CBindable = ExtendsCRTP<Bindable, T>;
 ```

-This concept can easily be applied all the types in the SAA_Types_t similar to All_Json_Constructible.
+This concept can easily be applied all the types in the CS_Types_t similar to All_Json_Constructible.
 The DCG needs a function which would return the Bind objects for the input type and index.
 The function will be templated and return type (e.g. Bind_Panel) depends on the template type (e.g. EO_Panel).
 The solution is defining an alias in the CS types that stores the type of the corresponding Bind type.